-Is the same as loads() except the NextedText is accessed by reading a file rather than directly from a string.
+Is the same as loads () except the NextedText is accessed by reading a file rather than directly from a string.
 It does not keep the full contents of the file in memory and so is more memory efficient with large files.

-- f (str, os.PathLike, io.TextIOBase, collections.abc.Iterator)- The file to read the NestedText content from.
+- f (str, os.PathLike, io.TextIOBase, collections.abc.Iterator) The file to read the NestedText content from.
 This can be specified either as a path (e.g. a string or a pathlib.Path), as a text IO object (e.g. an open file), or as an iterator.
 If a path is given, the file will be opened, read, and closed.
 If an IO object is given, it will be read and not closed; utf-8 encoding should be used..
-If an iterator is given, it should generate full lines in the same manner that iterating on a file descriptor would. - kwargs See loads () for optional arguments.
+If an iterator is given, it should generate full lines in the same manner that iterating on a file descriptor would. - top See loads () description of this argument. - on_dup See loads() description of this argument.